Generalized Long-Moody functors: Introduction

-We fix a commutative unital ring $R$ throughout this work.
+We fix a commutative (associative, unital, non-trivial) ring $R$ throughout this paper.
 We denote by $R\textrm{-}\mathfrak{Mod}$ the category of $R$-modules.
 We denote by $\mathfrak{Gr}$ the category of groups and by $*$ the coproduct in this category.
+For $G$ a group, we denote its unit element by $e_{G}$.